 ANTH 399.
 Junior Seminar.
 1 Hour.

-Semester course; 1 lecture hour.
+Semester course; 1 lecture hour (delivered online or face-to-face).
 1 credit.
-Prerequisites: ANTH 210, 220 or 230; and junior standing.
+Prerequisite: ANTH 210, 220 or 230.
+Enrollment is restricted to student with junior standing.
 Focuses on self-assessment, compilation of a portfolio and curriculum vitae, career and graduate school preparation, and lifelong application of skills and knowledge acquired in the program.
 Students will critically assess their experience in the anthropology program.

 ANTH 403.
 Primatology.
 4 Hours.

-Semester course; 3 lecture and 2 laboratory hours.
+Semester course; 3 lecture and 2 laboratory hours (delivered online or face-to-face).
 4 credits.
-Prerequisite: ANTH 210 or ANTH 301/BIOL 341.
+Prerequisite: ANTH 301/BIOL 341 or BIOL 317 or BIOL 318.
 Primatology investigates the taxonomic relationships among primates through comparative anatomy, comparative behavior and comparative biochemistry.
 Study of primate evolution, demography, subsistence, reproduction, social organization, communication systems and ecology.
 Crosslisted as: BIOL 403.

 ANTH 416.
 The Origin and Evolution of the Idea of Race.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisite: ANTH/INTL 103 or AFAM 103 or permission of instructor.
-This course is an exploration of the origins and social history of the "idea" of race from the Middle Ages to the end of the 20th century.
+The course is an exploration of the origins and social history of the "idea" of race from the Middle Ages to the end of the 20th century.
 Using both historical and anthropological scholarship, the course presents an analytical framework for race as a sociocultural phenomenon.
 Crosslisted as: AFAM 416.

 ANTH 420.
 Women of Africa.
 3 Hours.